From the Beginning of Life to the Day of Purification

 nation, by the law of the Great Spirit, but the United States

-government does not want to recognize the aboriginal leaders of this
+government does not want to recognize the aboriginal leaders of

 land.
-Instead, he recognizes only what he himself has created out of
+Instead, he recognizes only what he himself has created out

 today's children in order to carry out his scheme to claim all of